YuanManfei/bongo_cat_points_sim/README.md

 ### Building the Executable

-To build a standalone executable:
+To build a standalone executable yourself:
 ```
 pyinstaller build.spec
 ```